 What is ROI?
 Your Core Business Metric

-Return on Investment (ROI) is a simple but powerful formula that measures the profitability of an investment relative to its cost.
-In the context of a cBot, it tells you how efficiently your trading capital is generating profit.
+Return on Investment (ROI) is a powerful formula that measures the profitability of an investment relative to its cost.
+In the context of a cBot, the "Cost" is your starting capital—the money you put at risk—and the "Return" is the net profit the system generates with that capital.
+It's a direct measure of capital efficiency.

 The Basic Formula: